Daisy-McG/Hangman/README.md

 * As a user, I want to know whether my guess was successful or not.
 * As a user, I want a way to start a new game when the current game has ended.
 * As a user, I want to see my score so that I know how many games I have won or lost.
+* As a user, I want to see contact information for the site owner incase I want to reach out with any queries I have about the site.
+* As a user, I want to see other work the site owner has created.

 ### **The Scope Plane**
 Features planned: